 A healthy diet and exercise can improve your overall well-being on top of reducing the risk of stress incontinence accidents.

 Consult with your doctor about whether you should lose any weight for your health.
 They can also discuss what could be the most efficient and healthiest way to lose weight for you.

-With over a decade of experience in catheter supplies, 180 Medical can provide you with the products you need along with the best customer service in the business.
+With nearly two decades of experience in helping people, 180 Medical can provide you with the products you need along with the best customer service around.
+Contact us today!

 Disclaimer: Please note that this is intended to provide a general understanding of stress incontinence and potential options for treatment.
 This information should not be used in place of the recommendations of your prescribing healthcare provider.